Colours of Time (film)

-Colours of Time (La Venue de l'avenir) is a 2025 period coming-of-age drama film co-written and directed by Cédric Klapisch.
+Colours of Time (La Venue de l'avenir) is a 2025 period drama film co-written and directed by Cédric Klapisch.
 Starring Suzanne Lindon, Abraham Wapler, Vincent Macaigne, Julia Piaton, Zinedine Soualem and Paul Kircher, it follows four cousins who inherit a house in rural Normandy and retrace the steps of their ancestors in 19th-century Paris.
 The film is a co-production between France and Belgium.

+According to Klapisch, the film is "about the importance of the past.
+We can’t move forward if we don’t have a look at the past.
+The two stories we tell in this film concern people who do retrospective work.
+Adèle sets out to open out who her parents were.
+The four cousins want to know who their ancestors were".

 The film had its world premiere at the 78th Cannes Film Festival on 22 May 2025, and was theatrically released in France on the same day by StudioCanal.

 Plot

+Four distant cousins are part of a wider family group which can be traced to the last occupant of a house in rural Normandy abandoned in 1944.

-In 2024, a family inherits an abandoned house and is plunged back to 1895 when four of them, Seb, Abdel, Céline and Guy, discover the existence of Adèle, their ancestor who left her native Normandy for Paris.
-This confrontation between the two eras will call into question their present.
+Seb, Abdel, Céline and Guy, discover there the existence of Adèle Vermillard, their ancestor who in 1895 aged 21 left her native Normandy for Paris in search of her mother.

+While exploring the house, left untouched since the 1940s, they excavate the life of their ancestor - photos and paintings from the end of the 19th century are preserved in the house, along with letters to Adèle which help them form a picture of her story.
+On her journey to Paris Adèle becomes friends with two aspiring artists; Anatole, a painter and Lucien, a photographer, who accompany her in the search for her parents.
+In the course of their modern-day discoveries the cousins find in the relics of the past what will call into question their present.